 Additional information on this type of hybrid design can be found on the manufacturer Torqeedo's website.
-I'll summarize the key points in the image below.
+The key points are summarized in the image below.

 Power can enter the high voltage batteries from a variety of sources.
-Most commonly shore power can re-fill the batteries in one night.
-Unlike Tesla's road charging infrastructure challenge.
-Marina's that service yachts of this size have 50a, 220 power available.
+Most commonly, shore power can re-fill the batteries in one night unlike Tesla's road charging infrastructure challenge.
+Marinas that service yachts of this size have 50a, 220 power available.
 Second, "always on" source of power are the solar panels.
-Solar panels do not feed the high voltage batteries directly.
-They provide power to the 24 volt house battery bank.
+Solar panels provide power to the 24 volt house battery bank.
 The first use of solar is to cover all house needs.
 Next, when the house battery bank is full, a DC/DC multi-directional converter will send power to the high voltage batteries.
 Finally, the DC genset can provide power while underway giving our yachts the same functionality of the original diesel model.

 A large inverter provides AC power to the yacht and pulls from the house load as normal.
 Some of the house load is dedicated to navigation equipment for safety.
 If the house load runs low on power, then the bi-direction DC/DC convert will pull power from the high voltage batteries.
 At a minimum our yachts will have 80kW of power.
 A typical house in America uses 25kW of power in a day.
 In short this will provide ample power and prevent the need to run a generator at night.
 A few cloudy days can be ridden out and eventually the solar array will re-power the yacht.